krishraghav/caaprotests-global/README.md

 A non-exhaustive list of voices and institutions to help amplify word of the protests.

+- [A curated Google Folder with links to printable booklets, posters, reading material and petition templates](https://drive.google.com/drive/folders/1nO9OQoPJ6p--Url05beS14mB6yq_Sm0n).
+Start here if you want to spread the word where you are.

 - [South Asia Solidarity](https://twitter.com/SAsiaSolidarity) - Based in Britain

 - Zine Makers and Artists: Contribute to Hong Kong-based Zine Coop's [OPEN CALL](https://www.instagram.com/p/B6GWjbEgh50/?igshid=e8g6xnj19jvu) for zines and art about protest movements.

 - Creatives Against #CAA: Help spread the word with or contribute to some [fantastic artwork hosted at the Kadak Collective](http://creativesagainstcaa.kadakcollective.com/) (all posters are released under a Creative Commons license).

+- [Help spread the word about pro-bono lawyers who have stepped forward to offer legal assistance](https://twitter.com/sarahfarooqui20/status/1207559590164025344/photo/1) to those detained / arrested.
+Please verify information first-hand before using in case of an emergency.

 - Help TRANSLATE this document or key primers to the situation, and [get in touch](mailto:hamsini.h94@gmail.com) so we can link to it here!